Hours Today: 9am - 3pm

 Did you receive any formal training in visual art?

-What themes are the focus of your work?
+Talk about the themes and ideas that are the focus of your work.

 What prompts the beginning of a project or composition?